medlmobileenterprises/slate/source/includes/_api-reference-rest.md

 ```

-This method gets a specific desired report from the db.
+This method will remove a profile image from a users extended profile and delete the image from the cloud storage location.

 #### RESTful path
 `/api/users/deleteAnImage`